jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git commit - Record changes to the repository
+### /commit - Commit working changes to the repository
-Request with a "commit_msg" and a "top_repo_path" to commit changes.
+Request with a commit_msg and a top_repo_path.
+Commit changes to the repository.

 URL:
 ```bash